 In 2019 the FCC sent a report to five congressional committees explaining why suicide crisis calls should not be funneled through 911.
 It detailed that the system is not suited to provide counseling or to respond to calls that can be handled through conversation with trained professionals.

 The federally financed National Suicide Prevention Lifeline provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, seven days a week.

-“An increase in calls will mean increased demand for crisis centers, which will require increased resources,” the chairman said, asking for support from Congress, relevant federal agencies and nonprofits.
+“An increase in calls will mean increased demand for crisis centers, which will require increased resources,” Pai said, asking for support from Congress, relevant federal agencies and nonprofits.

-From 1999 through 2018, suicide rates were highest for females ages 45 to 64 and for males 75 and older, according to the Centers for Disease Control and Prevention.
+From 1999 through 2018, suicide rates were highest for women ages 45 to 64 and for men 75 and older, according to the Centers for Disease Control and Prevention.

-In 2017 suicide was the 10th leading cause of death nationwide; 47,173 people took their own lives that year, according to a CDC report released in June.
+In 2017, suicide was the 10th-leading cause of death nationwide; 47,173 people took their own lives that year, according to a CDC report.

 If the 988 number takes effect, it will have a “Press 1 function” that will connect veterans to the Veteran Crisis Line; this hotline already receives an average of 1,800 to 1,900 calls a day and dispatches up to 100 rescue personnel each day.

 Editor’s note: This article, originally published Aug.
-16, 2019, has been updated with the latest remarks and proposed timeline.
+16, 2019, has been updated with the latest proposal for a text message option.

 Aaron Kassraie writes about issues important to military veterans and their families for AARP.
 He also serves as a general assignment reporter.
 Kassraie previously covered U.S. foreign policy as a correspondent for the Kuwait News Agency’s Washington bureau and worked in news gathering for USA Today and Al Jazeera English.